adrienneodonnell/causalinf-aggregate/README.md

 # causalinf-aggregate
-Code to aggregate continuously collected data for analysis with g-methods
+R code to aggregate continuously collected data for analysis with g-methods